laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 - They can see projection and content on screens.
 - Some brands will have really poor image quality, especially in low light.
 - Excessive image noise can severely impact tracking algorithms, especially in low light.
-- Rarely do you get to manually change the settings of the camera itself without some software investigation.
+- Rarely do you get the option to manually change the settings of the camera itself from within your software without a little bit of specialized code or access.
-- Typically a fixed lens (no zooming or manual focus), but manual ones do exist
+- They typically have a fixed lens (no zooming or manual focus), but manual ones do exist
 - Sensitive to changes in daylight/natural light
 - Requires fairly sophisticated computer vision algorithms to extract really meaningful information from these cameras - no skeleton tracking or easy depth information
 - USB cable lengths can be limiting if you need to be extremely far away from your processing computer.
 Plan for extenders/repeaters if going much over 30ft (10m) away